Biobank

 Publications

-Purpose: Emory Cardiovascular Biobank is a prospective study of patients who undergo cardiac catheterization for suspected coronary artery disease which investigates the role of novel biomarkers in relation to cardiovascular risk.
-More information about this study
+Emory Cardiovascular Biobank is a prospective study of patients who undergo cardiac catheterization for suspected coronary artery disease which investigates the role of novel biomarkers in relation to cardiovascular risk.

 About

 The Emory Cardiovascular Biobank was established to investigate the genetic basis of oxidative stress, vascular dysfunction, cardiovascular disease and stroke.
-The Biobank contains over 5000 blood specimens that are stored for DNA, RNA, Proteomics, metabolomics, and biomarker assays.
+The Biobank contains blood specimens for more than 8600 participants.
+These are stored for DNA, RNA, Proteomics, metabolomics, and biomarker assays.
 In addition, subjects provide data regarding demographics, medications, alcohol/drug use, family history of cardiovascular disease, physical and emotional health status, sleep quality, and prior medical history.
 Subjects are followed annually for future adverse CVD events including deaths, MI, admissions of acute coronary syndromes or heart failure, revascularization, strokes and PAD events.